Published: June 2014

 College Contact: Pharmacy Practice

 Providing health care to self and/or closely related family members is generally considered to be inappropriate and a conflict of interest.
 Treatment in these circumstances could potentially compromise a registrant’s ability to be objective and unbiased in the exercise of his or her professional judgment.
 In addition to these reservations are concerns that a related person may not feel free to disclose personal information which could have an impact on treatment, a registrant may not maintain patient confidentiality when treating a related person, and/or, a dual relationship may pose a potential risk of billing fraud.(1) Further, in the event of an error, a family member may be hesitant to exercise his or her right to pursue a complaint.

 Regulatory colleges are best equipped to determine standards of practice for respective registrants, including whether or not to permit a registrant to provide routine care to his or her self and/or other closely related family

 For the purpose of this policy, a family member means a closely related person including the registrant’s spouse, child, sibling, parent or grandparent, and the spouse’s parents and siblings.

 A minor condition is one that, in the registrant’s professional judgment, is not urgent or serious and that does not require a physician’s intervention.

 An emergency exists where an individual is apparently experiencing severe suffering or is at risk of sustaining serious bodily harm without immediate care.

 There is no single all-encompassing definition of what constitutes a professional boundary.
 Boundaries are based on trust, respect and the appropriate use of power.

-A member will not provide routine pharmaceutical care to his or her self and/or family members, except incidentally in the case of a minor condition, in an emergency circumstance, or when another appropriate health professional is not readily available.
+A registrant will not provide routine pharmaceutical care to his or her self and/or family members, except incidentally in the case of a minor condition, in an emergency circumstance, or when another appropriate health professional is not readily available.

 - Health Professions Regulatory Advisory Council (2012); The Spousal Patient.
 P. 15